HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 ### Inbound port 80

 ACME HTTP-01 challenges used by CertMgr to confirm Let's Encrypt challenge requests require an inbound HTTP connection on port 80.
-The challenge verification for each cetificate request always starts on **HTTP on port 80**.
+The challenge verification for each certificate request always starts on **HTTP on port 80**.
 The request can be redirected to another server.
 The target can be any domain, but the target port has to be either **port 80** or **port 443**.
 HTTPS certificates are not verified.

 The first request does not need to reach the Domino server directly.
 You can also intercept the HTTP request on port 80 on a load balancer or reverse proxy, redirecting it to another server or the same Domino server over HTTPS.